-Among the many conditions that may occur in a person suffering from PTSD are nightmares, flashbacks, and sensations that trigger a reliving of the event.
-A person suffering from PTSD may avoid crowds, personal or intimate relationships, distrust almost everyone, or have trouble sleeping or concentrating, according to the VA.
+According to the VA, among the many symptoms that a person suffering from PTSD may experience are nightmares, flashbacks, and sensations that trigger a reliving of the event.
+A person suffering from PTSD may avoid crowds and personal or intimate relationships; distrust almost everyone; and have trouble sleeping or concentrating.

-The symptoms of PTSD may occur right away after a traumatic event, but sometimes they do not appear until months or even years later.
-Symptoms may also reappear after a long period of time when the victim was asymptomatic.
+The symptoms of PTSD may manifest right after a traumatic event, but sometimes they do not appear until months or even years later.
+Symptoms may also reappear after a long period of time during which the victim was asymptomatic.

-A person afflicted with PTSD due to a maritime accident, incident, or injury faces an uncertain future and may ask questions, such as:
+A person afflicted with PTSD due to a maritime incident or injury faces an uncertain future and may ask questions, such as:

 A person who suffers from PTSD due to a maritime accident may experience difficulty in adjusting to a new life, especially if the effects of PTSD persist.
 The financial costs of PTSD may include:

-By law, a maritime worker need not bear financial responsibility when the PTSD occurs during the course of one’s employment regardless of the fault of a negligent maritime company.
+By law, a maritime worker need not bear financial responsibility when the PTSD occurs during the course of their service to the ship, regardless of fault.
 An experienced attorney specializing in maritime injury law in Washington, Oregon, Alaska, or California may be able to obtain damages for a maritime PTSD injury, including:

 United States Department of Veterans Affairs (VA) — National Center for PTSD —The National Center for PTSD assists veterans and others with PTSD.
-Visit its website to learn about types of PTSD trauma, and treating and coping with PTSD.
+Visit their website to learn about types of PTSD trauma and how to treat and cope with PTSD.

 University of Washington — Programs for Trauma Survivors — The Center for Anxiety and Traumatic Stress at the University of Washington in Seattle, WA, is affiliated with the UW Department of Psychology.
 The program’s mission is to provide treatment services (medication or psychotherapy) to trauma survivors.
 As a research program for post-traumatic stress disorder (PTSD), the program seeks to offer the most innovative, empirically supported, and effective treatments for the disorder.

-The maritime attorneys at Anderson Carey Williams & Neidzwski have extensive experience representing maritime workers suffering from PTSD and serve people throughout the Pacific Northwest, including the States of Washington, Oregon, Alaska, and California.
+The maritime attorneys at Anderson Carey Williams & Neidzwski, LLP have extensive experience representing maritime workers suffering from PTSD and serve people throughout the Pacific Northwest, including the states of Washington, Oregon, Alaska, and California.

 We pledge to fight aggressively for your rights and obtain the most favorable outcome in your personal injury case, whether we negotiate a settlement or proceed to trial.

-Call Anderson Carey Williams & Neidzwski today at 1 (800) 262-8529 to start your path to wellness and to recover what you have lost.
+Call Anderson Carey Williams & Neidzwski, LLP today at 1 (800) 262-8529 to start your path to wellness and recover what you have lost.